Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Methods

-Thus, the same sign information is encoded in the quantity $-({\hat{n}}_2\cdot{e}_1)$.
-To introduce plasticity, we modify the expression for bending energy to

-The term $p_{12}$ is a signed quantity that assumes the role of an effective plastic deformation, and can be interpreted as having the form $2\sin(\bar{\theta}/2)$ where $\bar{\theta}$ is the rest angle between the two normals.
-Thus, a nonzero $p_{12}$ implies a nonzero rest angle.
-This is analogous to the more general model presented by Tamstorf \textit{et al.}~\cite{tamstorf2013discrete},

-with the choice $\varphi(\theta)=2\sin(\theta/2)$.
+Recognizing that ${n}_1 = {e}_0\times{e}_1$, ${n}_2 = -{e}_0\times{e}_2$ and applying a triple cross product rule, we obtain the following equivalent expression: \begin{linenomath} \end{linenomath} Thus, the same sign information is encoded in the quantity $-({\hat{n}}_2\cdot{e}_1)$.
+To introduce plasticity, we modify the expression for bending energy to \begin{linenomath} \end{linenomath} The term $p_{12}$ is a signed quantity that assumes the role of an effective plastic deformation, and can be interpreted as having the form $2\sin(\bar{\theta}/2)$ where $\bar{\theta}$ is the rest angle between the two normals.
+Thus, plastic deformation in this context refers to a local deformation away from the flat state of the sheet, and a nonzero $p_{12}$ implies a nonzero rest angle.
+This is analogous to the more general model presented by Tamstorf \textit{et al.}~\cite{tamstorf2013discrete}, \begin{linenomath} \end{linenomath} with the choice $\varphi(\theta)=2\sin(\theta/2)$.
 An advantage of this particular choice of $\varphi$ is that the bending energy, force, and Hessian may be expressed without the use of trigonometric functions, which are comparatively slower to compute numerically.

-Next, we outline the update rule for the rest dimensionless curvature $p_{12}$.
-Within the integration scheme, $p_{12}$ is treated as an additional degree of freedom for each interior edge of the mesh.
-Let

-be the current signed dimensionless curvature; we use the following form for the time derivative of $p_{12}$ to ensure a smooth update rule: